d5b94396feba3/wp-docusign-stripe/README.md

 This project is licensed under the **GPL-2.0+ License** - see the [GPL v2 license](http://www.gnu.org/licenses/gpl-2.0.txt) for details.

-This means you are free to:
-- Use this plugin for personal or commercial purposes
-- Modify the code to suit your needs
-- Distribute the plugin
-- Use it in your own projects

 ## Support

 For issues, questions, or contributions: